oracle-livelabs/security/database/story/story-hack/story-hack.md

 SQL Injection (SQLi) is a code injection technique used to attack data-driven applications by inserting malicious SQL statements into entry fields.

-SQLi is a well-known cyber attack representing one of the most commonly used attack techniques.
-SQLi's ability to exploit security holes can be potent if properly used.
-SQLi exploits security holes in an application that interacts with a database.
-The SQL injection attack consists of tricking the application into modifying a valid SQL query by injecting an unanticipated response to an input variable, often through a form.
-The hacker can thus retrieve data from the database that the application developer never intended to expose.
-In some cases, the attacker can even update or delete data, create new user accounts, or escalate privileges, thus compromising the system's security.
+SQL injection (SQLi) is one of the most common and powerful cyber attacks used to exploit vulnerabilities in applications that interact with databases.
+It works by manipulating an application's SQL queries through unexpected input, often via a form field, to gain unauthorized access to data.
+An attacker can extract sensitive information, modify or delete records, create new user accounts, or even escalate privileges, potentially compromising the entire system.

-Every day someone discovers a new SQLi vulnerability - even in some of the most well-known applications.
-Secure coding practices, periodic developer training, and comprehensive code audits can prevent new applications from being released with SQLi vulnerabilities.
-Many older applications contain unpatched SQLi vulnerabilities.
+Despite widespread awareness, SQLi vulnerabilities continue to be discovered, even in well-known applications.
+Many older systems remain unpatched, while new ones can still be at risk if secure coding practices are not followed.
+Regular developer training, secure coding techniques, and thorough code audits are essential to preventing these vulnerabilities.

-In this lab, you will perform a "UNION-based" SQL injection attack on an application that is NOT securely developed!
-You'll see how a SQLi attack works and then see how to block it.
+In this lab, you will perform a UNION-based SQL injection attack on an application that lacks proper security protections.
+You will see firsthand how an attacker can exploit SQLi and then learn how to defend against it effectively.

-1. Open a new Web browser tab and launch the HR app **On PDB1** (unsecured):
+1. If not open already, open a new Web browser tab and launch the HR app **On PDB1** (unsecured):
     <if type="green">
     - **On PDB1** (unsecured) to this URL: *`http://dbsec-lab:8080/hr_prod_pdb1`*
     </if>